YutingMu/YutingMu.github.io/README.md

-flex
+Music
 ====

-Flex is a responsive, flexible, [YutingMu](http://YutingMu.com) theme.
+Music is a responsive, flexible, [YutingMu](http://YutingMu.com) theme.

 The theme is based on the website [yinyuetai](http://www.yinyuetai.com).